 The Flat Belly Diet is a weight-loss diet from the editors of Prevention magazine.
-They say that the Flat Belly Diet will help you shed belly fat and lose up to 15 pounds in just 32 days.
+They say that the Flat Belly Diet will help you shed belly fat and lose up to 15 pounds (6.8 kilograms) in just 32 days.
 The creators also say that you don't have to exercise to achieve these goals but that exercise can boost your results.

-The Flat Belly Diet hasn't been shown in large clinical trials to work for weight loss better than any well-balanced, calorie-restricted diet does.
+The Flat Belly Diet hasn't been shown in large clinical trials to work for weight loss better than any balanced, calorie-restricted diet does.
 You might lose weight on the Flat Belly Diet because it limits total calories and encourages a generally healthy way of eating.

 Although a quick fix to your weight problem may sound appealing, the reality is that successful, long-term weight loss requires a lifelong commitment to healthy eating and exercise.
 Put your energies into eating a balanced, healthy diet instead of focusing on a single component such as MUFAs.